This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a BSI diagnosed?

-Your caregiver will ask about your signs and symptoms and when they began.
+Your healthcare provider will ask about your signs and symptoms and when they began.
 He will ask about your medicines and if you drink alcohol or use street drugs.
 He will also look for signs that your brainstem was injured.
-You may need any of the following tests to help your caregiver learn if you have had a stroke, or if you will soon have one:
+You may need any of the following tests to help your healthcare provider learn if you have had a stroke, or if you will soon have one:

-- CT or MRI: Caregivers use these pictures to see blood flow blockage in your brain that may cause a stroke.
+- CT or MRI: Healthcare providers use these pictures to see blood flow blockage in your brain that may cause a stroke.
 The pictures can also show bleeding or damage if you already had a stroke.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with metal.
 Metal can cause serious injury.
-Tell the caregiver if you have a metal implant.
+Tell the healthcare provider if you have a metal implant.

 - Arteriography: X-rays are taken of your arteries to look for blood flow blockage and bleeding.